If your child is struggling, there is a clear path forward

 R — Recognize & Research

-Identify all potential learning barriers—not just academic ones.
+Identify all potential learning barriers to learning your child has—not just the academic ones.

 Look at: